helena-intel/openvino/docs/get_started/get_started.md

 1. <a href="#download-models">Use the Model Downloader to download suitable models.</a>
 2. <a href="#convert-models-to-intermediate-representation">Convert the models with the Model Optimizer.</a>
 3. <a href="download-media">Download media files to run inference on.</a>
-4. <a href="run-image-classification">Run inference on the sample and see the results.</a>
+4. <a href="run-image-classification">Run inference on the sample and see the results:</a>
     - <a href="run-image-classification">Image Classification Code Sample</a>
     - <a href="run-security-barrier">Security Barrier Camera Demo application</a>

 ### Build Samples

 If samples have been manually built, skip this section.
-This step will take about 5-10 minutes, depending on your system.
+The build will take about 5-10 minutes, depending on your system.

-**LINUX**

 Build OpenVINO Demos
 ```